Books by Madeleine Watson

 Buy from Amazon

-From childhood onward, the author wrote endlessly about nature, science, weather, wildflowers, and the human body — projects that seemed innocent, curious, and wide‑eyed.
-But beneath the facts and diagrams lay a subconscious attempt to illuminate something dark.
-World of the Torn Eye examines sixteen of these projects, alongside children’s stories, artwork, poems, and diaries, revealing the hidden force that drove her to write about everything except the one thing she could not face.
+From childhood, I wrote about nature, science, weather, wildflowers, and the human body.
+I couldn't stop.
+These projects seemed innocent, curious.
+But beneath the facts and diagrams lay a subconscious attempt to illuminate something dark and horrible.
+World of the Torn Eye examines sixteen of these 'innocent' projects.
+With diary entries and drawings, show how an innocent child's drawing can carry a dark message, the one thing I couldn't face.
 This is the true story of how knowledge became a shield.

 TEARING DOWN THE EYEWALL: And Digging up the Buried House